Algue-Rythme/Simplex-Tableau/README.md

 will use steepest edge rule (modified by cycle elimination) and print everything (verbose 3).
 Defaults values are also provided for options, such as maxCoeff or verbose=0.

-Please, if the executable doesn't work or the sources doesn't compile, contact me to solve this problem.
-Eventually I can install libraries, or give a demonstration on my computer.
 The executable was compiled for Ubuntu 16 on x86-64 bits system, with g++ 5.4.0

 ## Language and librairies